Ronterox/UNIE/README.md

 - Extra summaries as info panels, and the whole chunk from where it came from
 - Show total time taken
 - Make it a hidden task, and pretty loading bar
+- Output a folder with the books name